-Торіс Research, Development and Innovation GSP Reference Ensure compliance with Research Governance Framework, including continuous review and quality assurance of the research and development programme and adherence to the data archive process and requirement to provide access to the date for regulatory inspections.
+Topic Research, Development and Innovation GSP Reference Ensure compliance with Research Governance Framework, including continuous review and quality assurance of the research and development programme and adherence to the data archive process and requirement to provide access to the date for regulatory inspections.
 Critically appraise the results of a research and development project, draw conclusions in the correct clinical context, and, where appropriate, use them to plan follow up research and development Select type and range of data to be collected in line with research plan, including primary and secondary sources.
 Ensure that records comply with relevant legal, ethical and organisational requirements.
 Ensure that records of research data are complete and accurate.
 Assess the research information collected for its validity and reliability.
 Select techniques of analysis and evaluation which are valid, reliable and appropriate to the research design and purpose.
 Collate, record and analyse information accurately to produce justifiable results.
 Verify the analysis using accepted and valid techniques including statistical tests.
 Assess the results of research against the original objectives.
-Assess the results of research has failed to achieve its objectives and provide clear explanation.
-4.1.5 4.1.6 4.1.7 4.1.10 Draw conclusions drawn from results and explain the rationale for those conclusions.
-Report and communicate research, development or innovation to peers and other interested parties including patients and serv users Report and endeavour to publish all research, including negative findings.
+Assess the clinical significance and impact of the research.
+Investigate reasons where the research has failed to achieve its objectives and provide clear explanation.
+Draw conclusions drawn from results and explain the rationale for those conclusions.
+Report and communicate research, development or innovation to peers and other interested parties including patients and service users Report and endeavour to publish all research, including negative findings.
 Define the key purpose and objectives of the research programme and match results to these objectives.
 Produce findings in format appropriate to purpose, and in line with relevant legal, ethical and organisational requirements.
-Record accurately issues of copyright, declaration of interest and intellectual property rights.
-Present findings in a format, language and style suitable for the target audience.
-Include all relevant bibliographic references in line with current conventions.
-Make a clear distinction between the results and the interpretation placed upon them.
+Record accurately issues of copyrigh Make a clear distinction between the results and the interpretation placed upon them.
 Support the presentation with sufficient information to clarify key points.
 Support presentation conclusions with reasoned argument and sufficient evidence.
 Make recommendations, which are realistic, relevant and clearly defined.
 Acknowledge collaborators, contributors and funding sources.
 Effectively respond to questions and critical comments.
 Observe time limitations for oral presentations and deadlines for written presentations.
-4.1.9 4.1.10 5.
 Translate research findings or innovation solutions into service and provide examples of where this has been achieved Realign research findings or innovative approaches to create a service development or change plan Assess impact of research on innovation in service design and delivery Complete pilot and field studies in line with plan Identify and report potential risks associated with the conduct of pilot and field studies 4.1.5 4.1.10